emqx/emqx-docs/en_US/deploy/install-k8s.md

-# K8s
+# Deploy with K8s

-EMQX Provide [EMQX Kubernetes Operator](https://www.emqx.com/en/emqx-kubernetes-operator), could automate the creation, configuration, and management of EMQX cluster.
+EMQX provides the [EMQX Kubernetes Operator](https://www.emqx.com/en/emqx-kubernetes-operator) to automate the creation, configuration, and management of EMQX clusters on Kubernetes (K8s).

 EMQX Kubernetes Operator is a new way to create and manage cloud-native EMQX instances based on Kubernetes architectures.
 It simplifies the process and required knowledge of the deployment and management.

 ::: tip
-EMQX Operator Controller requires Kubernetes v1.20.0 and up.
+Kubernetes v1.20.0 or higher version is needed.
 :::

-## Running the Operator
+## Deploy EMQX Kubernetes Operator

-We use a [cert-manager (opens new window)](https://github.com/jetstack/cert-manager)for provisioning the certificates for the webhook server.
-You can follow [the cert-manager documentation (opens new window)](https://cert-manager.io/docs/installation/)to install it.
+We will use [cert-manager](https://github.com/jetstack/cert-manager) to provision the certificates for the Webhook server.
+You can refer to [the cert-manager documentation](https://cert-manager.io/docs/installation/) on how to install it.

-1. Install by helm
+1. To install by Helm, run:

   ```bash
   helm repo add emqx https://repos.emqx.io/charts